 - Expert opinions from surveys of high-ranking academic officials

 U.S. News calculates rankings for online graduate programs using similar methodologies, with an additional category taken into consideration.
 Student excellence is also considered – a category that measures the extent to which online students have proven aptitudes, ambitions and accomplishments that enable them to handle the rigors of online learning.

 Applications are being accepted for fall 2022 cohorts in literacy education, TESOL, school library studies, physical education-pedagogy, and teacher leadership for international educators.
-To apply for these programs, visit distance.uni.edu/programs/graduate-degrees.
+To apply for these programs, visit online.uni.edu/online-programs/graduate-programs.